chrismetcalf/GOC-API-Stnd-new-structure/README.md

 * Good: `"metadata": { "count": 3, "nextDog": 1237 }`
 * Bad: `"metadata": { "count": 3, "dogs": "1234,1235,1236", "breeds": "bulldog,mixed,poodle" }`

+#### 3.4 Caching

+Considering the clients and easy of use for APIs current HTTP delivery models may not be sufficient.
+Local caching servers (e.g.: Squid, Varnish) or hosted Content delivery network (CND) can protect a network from bandwidth depending on request patterns.

+How the API is structured, how expiry times are calculated and contract minimum delivery are all vital to propper caching.

+#### 3.5 Client registration

+To ease future tracking for metrics or to identify issues requiering/requesting an api key may be of use.
+The request for a key should not request private information (name, email, phone number, etc...)

 * [Examples](#examples)